Lazada Philippines is the Amazon of the Philippines

 Lazada Philippines vs. Local Stores

 I can’t say much about other areas in the Philippines because I spend as little time as possible outside of Olongapo.
-I can find almost everything I need these days in stores in Olongapo proper or at the Subic Bay Freeport Zone.
+If I look hard enough, I can find almost everything I need these days in stores in Olongapo proper or at the Subic Bay Freeport Zone.
 I usually check the freeport zone before anywhere else because everything purchased there is tax-free and duty-free.

 If Amazon.com ever expands into the Philippines, I expect it to set up shop at one of the three economic zones (Clark, Subic and some place in metro Manila).
 It’s the only way anyone in the Philippines would buy from them.
 Import taxes are horrendous when you combine them with a 12 percent VAT.